bedrocklinux/bedrocklinux-website/markdown/0.7/configuration.md

 All Bedrock Linux configuration is centralized in a single ini-format file at `/bedrock/etc/bedrock.conf`.
 After making any changes to it, run (as root) `brl apply` to apply them.

+It may be worthwhile to read through the comments in `/bedrock/etc/bedrock.conf`.

 ## {id="locale"} Locale

 ### {id="locale-timezone"} timezone